-Junior Counselors are hired for one of two sessions.
+Junior Counselors are typically hired for one of two sessions, although we occasionally can offer some flexibility to this schedule.
 In your application, please let us know what session(s) you are available for.

-Junior Counselors will also participate in staff training dates in mid-to-late May.
+Junior Counselors will also participate in staff training dates May 18th and May 19th, 2024.

 A formal review will be conducted by the supervisor to establish and assess progress against employee goals.
 Ongoing feedback provided through regular supervision and work plan development/review sessions.